TechForUK/brexchat/content/subject/immigration/fact3.md

 ---
-title: “We could not live in EU anymore”
+title: UK Nationals may have to leave the EU
 type: fact
 ---

-“If we leave the EU it very likely that people from the UK will lose the right to live, work and retire in the EU.
+If the UK leaves the EU people from the UK will lose the automatic right to live, work and retire there.
 1.2 million people from UK currently live in the EU.
-What will happen to them?“
+What will happen to them?